It is possible to quit smoking permanently... cold turkey... get educated on how to stop smoking naturally.

-Well... there are great 'stop smoking remedies' I can give you... still, you will need to make a commitment, and stick with it.
+Well... there are great 'stop smoking remedies' I can give you... still, you will need to make a commitment, and stick to it.

 How I Quit Smoking?

 During my 20 year smoking career...
 I had the chance to try many different ways and remedies which promised a smoke free life...
-I won't go through the list... because this is irrelevant for the purpose.
+I won't go through the list here... because it isn't helpful to anyone.

 I will only say this much... nothing worked for me!